“Everybody likes a good story…and I’d say radio is just about the best storyteller there is.”

 Particular highlights are A Tale of Two Cities, where Welles’ storytelling genius conjures up a brilliant theatrical conceit, enabling him to present one of the longest novels in the English language in a one hour adaptation, still as moving as any 6-part TV adaptation could be.
 For Rebecca, Welles hooked up a short wave communication with Daphne du Maurier herself in London to enable her to listen, and proceeded to ask her what she thought of it afterwards.

-In Private Lives, he was fortunate to have Gertrude Lawrence (left) reprise the enchanting performance she had delivered opposite Noel Coward on Broadway some years before.
-Other stars included Katherine Hepburn (A Farewell to Arms) and Lionel Barrymore (A Christmas Carol).
+In Private Lives, he was fortunate to have been able to persuade the legendary Gertrude Lawrence (right) reprise the enchanting performance she had delivered opposite Noel Coward on Broadway some years before.
+Other stars included Katherine Hepburn (in A Farewell to Arms) and Lionel Barrymore (in Dickens’ A Christmas Carol).

 Happily for all fans of Welles and radio, the majority of the above broadcasts and many more, can be found on this superb dedicated web page in MP3 and RealAudio formats.
 The page also makes available a BitTorrent of all the files.